 H&R Block then submitted a no-action request seeking to exclude the so-called “fix-it” proposal on the basis that it had already been “substantially implemented” under Rule 14a-8(i)(10).
 After all, the company contended, the staff had previously allowed exclusion of dozens of proposals as substantially implemented based on the companies’ representations that the proxy access bylaws that had been adopted addressed the proposals’ “essential objectives.”
 (See this PubCo post.)
 No-action relief had been granted in those cases so long as the companies’ bylaw provisions contained the same percentage and duration of ownership thresholds (3%/3 years) as in the proposal, even though the bylaws also included “certain procedural limitations or restrictions that were inconsistent with or not contemplated by the proposals.”

 In light of the staff response in H&R Block I, in 2016 and again in early 2017, Chevedden et al. submitted a number of fix-it proposals to amend existing proxy access bylaws, with most proposals— at least initially—seeking to amend a single element of the bylaws to raise the eligibility aggregation cap from 20 to 50 shareholders (sometimes to 40 or 50).
+(Presumably, the cap was only raised but not eliminated in an effort to woo more votes.)
 In response, the targeted companies requested no-action relief, relying once again largely on Rule 14a-8(i)(10).
 These companies all articulated the standard argument that the companies’ proxy access provisions then in effect were consistent with the essential objective of the proposal and, therefore, that the proposal had been “substantially implemented.”
 Many of the companies also argued, with varying degrees of support, that, based on their shareholder bases and institutional stock ownership, there were multiple opportunities for shareholders to use the proxy access provisions as is, and that the proposed change in the aggregation cap would have only a marginal impact on the availability of proxy access, but would increase the burden on the company.
 Although there were varied staff responses to the no-action requests initially, by March of last year, it appeared that most companies had found a formula for success, as the staff generally permitted exclusion of these types of fix-it proposals.

 In its request for no-action relief in H&R Block II, the company made the same type of argument that had succeeded for fix-it proposals last year, contending that its existing proxy access bylaws compared favorably to, and implemented “the essential objectives of the Proposal,” and that, therefore, the proposal was excludable as substantially implemented under Rule 14a-8(i)(10).
 Much like successful requests submitted last year, the company provided empirical data regarding the share ownership by institutional and other investors, demonstrating that there were multiple opportunities for shareholders to use the proxy access provisions as is and purporting to establish the insignificance of the difference between the existing aggregation limit and the absence of a limitation as proposed.